Pennsylvania College of Optometry

 - Advancement and improvement of optometry’s role as a primary health care profession

 Salus University offers a variety of educational programs and initiatives in response to the needs of international students and ophthalmic practitioners:

-- Master of Science in Clinical Optometry Degree Program
+Master of Science Degree in Clinical Optometry (MSc)

 The program provides optometrists with education and clinical experience in the diagnosis and management of ocular conditions.
 It includes a balanced curriculum of basic biomedical and visual sciences; clinical sciences and techniques; controlled patient care; clinical case studies; and a culminating scholarly project.